fulldecent/open-location-code-wiki/Plus-codes-API.md

   * A local code and latitude/longitude

 **Optional parameter:**
+* `email` — Provide an email address that can be used to contact you, in the event that it looks like your code is issuing a high number of requests that may impact the service.
 * `language` — The language in which to return results.
 This won't affect the global code, but it will affect the names of any features generated, as well as the address used for the local code.
  * If `language` is not supplied, results will be provided in English.